UTOR-VIRT-DATA-PT-10-2020-U-B-TEAM-5-FP/Final_Project/README.md

 ### Questions We Hope To Answer

 There are many pertinent business questions we want to address and hope that we will be able to answer them.
-Currently we have addressed <b>the following question:</b>
+Currently we have addressed <b>the following questions:</b>

-* Helping the "Our Cafe" management to understand Drink or Food preferences
+* Helping "Our Cafe" management to predict whether a customer would be regular or not; &

+* Understand customers' Drink or Food preferences

-and Some other questions we will be trying to answer are:
+Some other questions that can be answered later are:

-* What are the most popular items in their menu (Helps inventory management)?
+* What are the most popular items in their menu (inventory management)?

 * Whether the demand of these items remain steady for whole year?